BoC slows its pace of rate hikes – End of tightening cycle now in sight

 Bottom line –We expect the loonie to stay below its five-year average of around 78 cents U.S., but above the pandemic low of 70 cents1.
 Also, a potential reversal of this year's strength against the euro could benefit overseas developed-market returns in 2023.
 While we don’t think that the volatility in stocks and bonds will subside soon, we believe that this year's market downturn presents a compelling opportunity to add quality investments at attractive prices.
 With equity-market valuations having declined 30%, and with a sizable amount of recession fear priced in, we think the upside outweighs the downside for long-term investors.

-Chart displaying the recent rise in the Bank of Canada's policy rate and the slower rate hikes..
+This chart shows the recent rise in the Bank of Canada's policy rate to 3.75%.

 Angelo Kourkafas, CFA